bruno-ponne/coding-the-past/_posts/2024-05-09-Treemaps-in-R.md

 <br>

-We would like to create a treemap in which we have bigger rectangles representing the regions of London and smaller rectangles representing the districts within their respective region.
+We would like to create a treemap in which we have bigger rectangles representing the regions of London (branches) and smaller rectangles representing the districts (leaves) within their respective region.
 The size of the rectangles will inform us about the mortality caused by cholera in a given region and district.
 For us, the following variables are important:

 - `region` will define our outer rectangles (higher hierarchy) and will represent regions of London (West, North, Central, South, Kent);
 - `district` will define our inner rectangles (lower hierarchy), representing the districts of London;